vishalmhjn/scopus_caller/README.md

 - Narayanan, S., & Antoniou, C. (2022).
 Electric cargo cycles - A comprehensive review.
 Transport Policy, 116 , 278–303.
   doi:10.1016/j.tranpol.2021.12.011.

-Further, to see examples of how the keywords are used, you may see the Supplementary information in the following publication.
-If you want to acknowledge the scrapping of abstracts, you may cite the following publication:
+Further, to see examples of how the keywords are used, you may see the Supplementary information in the following publication:

 - Vishal Mahajan, Nico Kuehnel, Aikaterini Intzevidou, Guido Cantelmo, Rolf Moeckel & Constantinos Antoniou (2022) Data to the people: a review of public and proprietary data for transport models, Transport Reviews, 42:4, 415-440,